bdwashbu/ScalaAsm/README.md

 ========
 #### State-of-the-art x86 Assembler written in Scala

+* Have you ever wanted to design your own programming language?

 * Have you ever wondered how executable files work?

-* Have you ever wanted to learn x86/assembly?
+* Perhaps you've wanted to learn x86/assembly?

-* Perhaps you'd like to make your own programming language?

-Scala x86 can help with all these things.
+Scala x86 can help teach  all these things.
 The library performs two main functions: emit x86 machine code + assemble this into a portable executable file for execution on windows.

 #### Implementing x86

-Lets face it, implementing the whole of x86 is a massive undertaking.
-There are over 1000 instructions, and each instruction could have upwards of 20 different types of inputs!
+Lets face it, you have to be a little crazy to go this low-level.  x86 has been developed over decades and it has grown into a very large instruction set.
+There are over 1000 base instructions, and each instruction could have upwards of 20 different types of inputs!
+To put this into programming terms - each instruction could be overloaded many, many times.
+This means there are possibly 10's of thousands of instructions needing to be implemented if you want to be thorough.

-Scala x86 makes the process of defining instructions as easy as possible.
-It also strives to resemble the specification at all times.
-Scalas type safety and consise notation help reduce the chance of errors and promote readability.
+That being said, Scala x86 strives to make the process of defining instructions as easy as possible.
+It was designed for this.
+It also resembles the intel specification at all times, especially when it comes to terminology.
+When you have thousands of definitions like this, strong type safety and consise notation help reduce the chance of errors.
+Scala x86 provides this.

 Heres an example of some one-operand PUSH implementations for a 16-bit register, 8-bit immediate value, and 16-bit immediate value.